andres-erbsen/dename-writeup/dename.md

 Maintaining consensus
 =====================

-Changes to the user directory happen in discrete rounds: at regular time intervals (currently every $\Delta t = 3$ seconds) the servers propose changes and apply them in lockstep.
+Changes to the user directory happen in discrete rounds: each server proposes a set of changes and all servers apply them in lockstep.
 We use a verified broadcast primitive (described below) to ensure that all servers receive the same set of requested changes, and the algorithm for handling them is deterministic.
 Additionally, we describe some malicious behavior that servers could engage in which would not directly violate the security claim, but is nevertheless undesirable, and modify the protocol to counteract that behavior.

 The physical analogy of verified broadcast is a public announcement: everybody learns what the announcer has to say and can be sure that